cloudmesh/cloudmesh-pi-burn/README.md

 * <https://etcher.io/>

-To access it form the
+To access it form the commandline you can also use

 * <https://etcher.io/cli/>